 To earn the Graduate Certification in Community Engagement, graduate and professional students must complete three requirements:

-- Core engagement competency seminars organized by University Outreach and Engagement (or alternatives approved by the program coordinator in advance)
+- Core engagement competency workshops organized by University Outreach and Engagement (or alternatives approved by the program coordinator in advance)

 - A mentored community engagement experience (60 hours minimum)

 - A written engagement portfolio and presentation